bsstahl/CognitiveInheritance/Posts/PDC-2008-Day-2.md

 ### Real-Time Updates on Twitter

 Just a reminder that much of what is happening here at the PDC is being posted in real-time (or close to it) on Twitter.
-My Twitter updates can be found on Twitter {TwitterLink}.
+My Twitter updates can be found {TwitterLink}.

 ### Keynotes